clvrai/create/README.md

 # Chain REAction Tool Environment (CREATE)

 CREATE is a multi-step physics based puzzle reinforcement learning benchmark.
+CREATE features 10 challenging physical reasoning tasks where the agent must select a tool to place from over 2,000 possible tools and choose the `x,y` coordinates on the screen where the tool should be placed.

+This environment was created to encourage research on the following areas:
+- Multi-step reinforcment learning in precise physics based environments.
+All of the 10 levels require solving the task through different physical phenomina.
+- Tool usage in reinforcement learning.
+The environment can be configurated to have how ever many tools available.
+Agents must reason about which tool is appropriate for the current state and the desired usage or `x,y` position to place the tool at.
+- Task generalization.
+Generalizing between the 10 tasks provided presents a challenge for current RL methods.
+Each task can generate further configurations of the same randomized subtask and it is also easy to define your own tasks.

+Try solving tasks for yourself on the [online demo](https://www.google.com).

 ## Usage
-Using this environment is as easy as any other Gym environment.
-Simply `import create_game` where you want to use it and then `gym.make('CreateLevelPush-v0')` with the name of the task you want to use.
-CREATE features 10 diverse built in tasks.
-By default stochasicity is applied to each environment.
+This environment is just a normal Gym environment.
+Simply `import create_game` to register to the environment.
+Then create the gym environment using the standard command:
+`gym.make('CreateLevelPush-v0')` with the name of the task you want to use.
+CREATE features 10 diverse default tasks.
+You can easily create more using the simple JSON definition system.
+Some level of stochasicity is applied in all of the default environments.
 If you don't want to use any stochasicity specify `Det` after the name of the level like: `gym.make('CreateLevelPushDet-v0')`.

 See `examples/random_agent.py` for an example with using a random agent on the environment.